hfhchan/hk-font-guide/README.md

 In the reference guides, the avoidance of strokes (避讓) is applied extremely broadly.
 Characters on the top with a 捺 stroke needs to be changed to a 點 stroke even if the character on the bottom does not have a 捺 stroke, e.g. 香 has a 點 stroke instead of a 捺 stroke.
 The reverse is also true, e.g. the 矢 in 挨 has a 點 stroke instead of 捺 stroke.
+For some cases like 央, the 捺 stroke is even changed when it is on the right.

 Commerically produced fonts do not follow these avoidance of strokes.
 They may either follow the GB-compliant forms where the 捺 stroke is changed only in cases to ensure that only one 捺 stroke is present